bianhezhen/trireme-kubernetes/README.md

 * A standalone daemon process on each node.
 * A docker container managed outside Kubernetes on each node.

-## Prerequisites

-* Trireme requires Kubernetes 1.7 for `ingress` policy only use as well as Kubernetes 1.8 for `egress` policy use.
-* Trireme requires IPTables with access to the `Mangle` module.
-* Trireme requires access to the Docker event API socket (`/var/run/docker.sock` by default)
-* Trireme requires privileged access.
-* When deploying with the DaemonSet model, Trireme requires access to the in-cluster service API/Token.
-The Namespaces/Pods/NetworkPolicies must be available as read-only

 ## External materials